My Most-Liked Photo

 But Adrian’s shot of a Mona Lisa rip-off and me, makes my dream come true.
 I need not grow up to be a Leonardo da Vinci!

-Here's the real deal, though.
+Here's the real deal, though—how the painting actually looks.
 It comes with a matching blooper stinger—toink.